xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 # SolvPred (v2.0)
 Last update: 18/06/2026

+## Desktop GUI

+- A desktop GUI is now available [here](https://github.com/xueannafang/SolvPred_App).

 ## Introduction

 As one of the [HSP toolkits](https://github.com/xueannafang/HSP_toolkit_docs/blob/main/hsp_tool_general_intro.md), SolvPred is a solvent selection assisstant aiming at providing multi-solvent suggestion based on target Hansen solubility parameters (HSP).
+This version is a command line-based interface.

 ## What's new in this version?